-- Long-term mission oriented.
-I operate on purpose and commit myself to long-term goals.
+- Long-term mission oriented by white sands orlando fl has allowed me to operate on the purpose and commit myself to long-term goals.
 The feeling of making a difference is a drug for me, I try to get that feeling daily.

 - Fearless, feel at home operating in controlled chaos and challenging the status quo.

 - High tolerance for stress, value diversity and perspective.

 - I appreciate direct and honest communication, say it like it is; don’t sugar coat it.

 - I’ve been called the Tony Robbins of innovation, I’m not and don’t try to be.
 I do like inspiring others, I don’t like seeing unrealized potential, and become quite passionate about it.